ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-12-30-git-reminders.markdown

 $ git tag -a maintainer-pgp-pub 659ef797d181633c87ec71ac3f9ba29fe5775b92
 ```

-If you run `git push --tags`, the maintainer-pgp-pub tag will be shared with ev- eryone.
+If you run `git push --tags`, the maintainer-pgp-pub tag will be shared with everyone.
 If anyone wants to verify a tag, they can directly import your PGP key by pulling the blob directly out of the database and importing it into GPG:

 ```sh
 $ git show maintainer-pgp-pub | gpg --import